 Springboard provides places for jobseekers on a range of part-time courses that lead to awards at certificate, degree and postgraduate level.
 Most courses last one year or less.
 The courses are generally free to jobseekers and specifically target areas where there are job opportunities.

-This year Springboard has offered a choice of 171 free courses in 38 different colleges around the country.
+This year Springboard has offered a wide selection of free courses in 38 different colleges around the country.
 21 of the courses on offer are in the area of ICT and are aimed at giving people who may have trained in another area, a chance to learn the skills needed to work in the growing ICT sector.

-Speaking about the decision, Mr. Quinn said that the biggest challenge facing Ireland is getting people back into employment, which is what the Springboard programme aims to do.
+Speaking about the decision, the minister for education said that the biggest challenge facing Ireland is getting people back into employment, which is what the Springboard programme aims to do.
 He said that work placements are being offered this year on nearly all Springboard courses in an effort to improve jobseekers’ employment prospects.

 The Minister said that the programme is targeting areas of growth such as high end manufacturing, ICT and international financial services, as those areas currently offer the best job opportunities and have a potential for growth.